Tempest (codename): History

-During World War II, Bell Telephone supplied the U.S. military with the 131-B2 mixer device that encrypted teleprinter signals by XOR’ing them with key material from one-time tapes (the SIGTOT system) or, earlier, a rotor-based key generator called SIGCUM.
+During World War II, The Bell System supplied the U.S. military with the 131-B2 mixer device that encrypted teleprinter signals by XOR’ing them with key material from one-time tapes (the SIGTOT system) or, earlier, a rotor-based key generator called SIGCUM.
 It used electromechanical relays in its operation.
 Later, Bell informed the Signal Corps that they were able to detect electromagnetic spikes at a distance from the mixer and recover the plain text.
 Meeting skepticism over whether the phenomenon they discovered in the laboratory could really be dangerous, they demonstrated their ability to recover plain text from a Signal Corps’ crypto center on Varick Street in Lower Manhattan.
 Now alarmed, the Signal Corps asked Bell to investigate further.
 Bell identified three problem areas: radiated signals, signals conducted on wires extending from the facility, and magnetic fields.
 As possible solutions, they suggested shielding, filtering and masking.

 Bell developed a modified mixer, the 131-A1 with shielding and filtering, but it proved difficult to maintain and too expensive to deploy.
 Instead, relevant commanders were warned of the problem and advised to control a 100 ft-diameter zone around their communications center to prevent covert interception, and things were left at that.
 Then in 1951, the CIA rediscovered the problem with the 131-B2 mixer and found they could recover plain text off the line carrying the encrypted signal from a quarter mile away.
 Filters for signal and power lines were developed, and the recommended control-perimeter radius was extended to 200 ft, based more on what commanders could be expected to accomplish than any technical criteria.

 A long process of evaluating systems and developing possible solutions followed.
 Other compromising effects were discovered, such as fluctuations in the power line as rotors stepped.
 The question of exploiting the noise of electromechanical encryption systems had been raised in the late 1940s but was re-evaluated now as a possible threat.
 Acoustical emanations could reveal plain text, but only if the pick-up device was close to the source.
 Nevertheless, even mediocre microphones would do.
 Soundproofing the room made the problem worse by removing reflections and providing a cleaner signal to the recorder.